brydenver2/docker-swarm-mcp/README.md

   http://localhost:8000/containers
 ```

-See `docs/MCP-CLIENT-SETUP.md` for complete API usage examples.
+See `specs/001-http-based-docker/contracts/` for complete API documentation and OpenAPI schemas.

 ## Development